 Everyone wants to give a luxurious texture to their wooden furniture and to protect them from scratches and stains.
 DUCO paint and PU paints are used for the same purpose.
 They have high resistance against heat, excellent hardness, in-depth clarity, and corrosion resistance.
 They also protect the furniture against UV rays and weathering.
 Applying them gives a smooth and glossy and matte finish to the furniture.
 Both these paints have almost similar uses that it is really hard to differentiate them from each other.

-Through this blog, Home Glazer will provide detailed information about both paints mapping out their differences and similarities.
+Through this article, Home Glazer will provide detailed information about both paints mapping out their differences and similarities.

 ✓ DUCO Paint

-DUCO paint is the finishing element that we apply over the wooden furniture during the making process.
+DUCO paint is the finishing element that we apply to wooden furniture during the making process.
 The main purpose of DUCO paint is to hide the wood grains.
 It also provides a decent and luxurious look to ordinary furniture.
 DUCO paint also finds an application in painting automobiles.

 ✓ PU Paint

 Wooden furniture provides a classy look to your house and enhances the decor of the home.
 But before installing it, a proper finishing has to be done and PU paint is used to give a final finish and provide a fine finish to wooden furniture.
 The PU coating prevents the furniture from moisture, scratches, dust, water, and provides a beautiful look to the wooden furniture.
 It can be applied easily and it is an easier way to give a classy look to your furniture.

 Although both PU paint and DUCO paint have many similar Properties and applications still they are quite different from each other in terms of their composition, their range of applications and many more.
 One is environment friendly while the other is not; one requires extra care while the other requires more labour.
 The main points of distinction between them are-